 The Irfon Valley was once covered by a vast ancient forest, and the remaining area of oak woodland that is preserved in this NNR is a remnant of that forest.
 On the trees and exposed rocks there are numerous species of lichens and mosses, while other habitats within Nant Irfon NNR support interesting plant communities and the birdlife that is typical of this classic upland landscape of Wales.

-Nant Irfon NNR is managed by the Countryside Council for Wales (CCW).
+Nant Irfon NNR is managed by Natural Resources Wales (NRW).

 From Llanwrtyd Wells take the unmarked road towards Abergwesyn and Tregaron.